arturbac/stralgo/README.md

 ## License

-This library is available to anybody free of charge, under the terms of MIT License (see LICENSE.md).
+This library is available to anybody free of charge, under the terms of BSL-1.0 License (see LICENSE.md).